Masters in Philosophy

 Applicants must, in addition to satisfying the University requirements, have an academic background that provides evidence of philosophical promise in order to be admitted.
 Such evidence may include strong GRE scores, a significantly high GPA over the last two years, advanced or honors coursework, or demonstration of research abilities or scholarly commitment.
 Applicants need not have majored or even minored in Philosophy, and in fact we encourage students from all backgrounds to apply.
 However, admission is competitive, and each applicant is evaluated on the merits of her or his own application.
 In some cases, the Department may recommend or require additional coursework in Philosophy prior to advancement to candidacy.

-Deficiencies are of two sorts: (1) unit deficiencies, and (2) area deficiencies.
-Students have unit deficiencies if the number of units in Philosophy is deemed insufficient to succeed in the program.
-Students have area deficiencies if they have not yet demonstrated proficiency in a diverse range of core areas, such as coursework covering the history of philosophy, as well as in epistemology and metaphysics, value theory, and symbolic logic.
+Many applicants have a prior program of study that includes more than 15 units of upper-division Philosophy courses.
+Applicants whose records and transcripts to date do not demonstrate this level of upper-division coursework, but who are admitted because their records evince a high level of academic performance, may have some deficiencies in their background and rudimentary understanding of Philosophy.
+Typically, these are one of two sorts: (1) unit deficiencies, or (2) area deficiencies.
+Applicants have unit deficiencies if the number of units in Philosophy is insufficient to succeed in the program.
+Applicants have area deficiencies if they have not yet demonstrated proficiency in a diverse range of core areas, such as coursework covering the history of philosophy, as well as in epistemology and metaphysics, value theory, and symbolic logic.
 (A grade of ‘B’ earned in a semester or quarter course is sufficient for such demonstration.)

 Conditionally Classified and Classified Status